beforebeta/keensmb/API.rst

 Retrieve status of import request.
 Response is JSON-encoded object with the following attributes:

 	``status``
-		One of "new", "in-progress", "complete", "aborted"
+		One of "new", "in-progress", "complete", "aborted", "failed"

-	``done``
-		Integer number from 0 to 100.
-Can be used to show import progress bar.
-This attribute is optional and will be returned along with `status` set to `in-progress`.

 	``imported``
 		Number of successfully imported customers.

-This attribute is optional and will be returned along with `status` set to `complete`.
+	``failed``
+		Number of records that couldn't be imported.

+	``errors``
+		List of error messages

 PUT /api/client/:client_slug/customers/import/:import_request_id